INICIO. Página Principal

 Consulta nuestros productos

 You are going to read a magazine article about a radio presenter.
-For questions 8-14, choose the answer (A, B, C or D) which you think fits best according to the text.
+Choose the answer (A, B, C or D) which you think fits best according to the text.

 Mark your answers on the separate answer sheet